 The top skills retail banking, insurance and actuarial employers want

-‘In the finance sector you’ll be working with both finance professionals and people with limited financial knowledge,’ says Giovanna Miceli, graduate recruitment manager at Mercer.
+‘In the finance sector you’ll be working with both finance professionals and people with limited financial knowledge,’ says Giovanna Miceli, talent acquisition leader at Marsh & McLennan Companies.
 ‘You’ll need to convey complex information in a professional and jargon-free manner, so learning to tailor your communication style is vital.'

 ‘Recruiters are looking for evidence that your written and oral communication is well structured, accurate and clear,’ says Giovanna.
 ‘They usually assess this through your application form answers, how you go about answering interview questions, and group work and presentations at assessment centres.’
 You might also be asked about your communication skills in an interview.
 Giovanna’s tip is to prepare some past examples of when you have communicated well and say how this relates to the role.

-Carly McOscar, a recruitment consultant at the Royal Bank of Scotland, defines problem solving as ‘the ability to look at a problem, work through a potential solution and seek input where needed to validate the approach’.
+Carly McOscar, programme manager at the Royal Bank of Scotland, defines problem solving as ‘the ability to look at a problem, work through a potential solution and seek input where needed to validate the approach’.
 Most employers will gauge your problem-solving skills by looking at how you approach case study (or work-based) exercises at assessment centres and answer questions at interview.

 ‘Problem solving can be demonstrated at interview in the way an individual takes personal responsibility for addressing situations,’ says Carly.
 ‘Individuals should demonstrate their understanding of the challenge, what the priorities are and how they engage others to meet deadlines successfully.’
 It’s a good idea to talk through your thought processes when answering questions as this will give the interviewers an insight into how you think.
 ‘Inquisitive questioning and logical analysis in an interview situation is not always easy but is one of the key skills we’re looking for,’ says Carly.